Bad-Gandalf/milestone1-website-for-band/README.md

 - Text for the site was taken from [Wikipedia](https://en.wikipedia.org/wiki/The_Monkees)

 ### Media
-- The photos used in this site where made available to me from Code Institute.
+- The photos used in this site where made available to me by Code Institute.